SilentRhetoric/WindowSense/Raspberry Pi Setup.md

 # Setting Up Your Raspberry Pi

+## Hardware Build

+## Headless Access

 The following instructions cover how to prepare a "headless" Raspberry Pi (no monitor) to run WindowSense and be accessible remotely via SSH and/or VNC Viewer.

+### Preparing the SD Card

-## To connect via SSH
+### To connect via SSH

 - Set the Host Name (or IP address) field to raspberrypi.local
 - By default the Port should be set to 22 and Connection type should be set to SSH